krixik-ai/krixik-docs/docs/modules/summarize.md

     Winston kept his back turned to the telescreen.
 It was safer; though, as he well knew, even a back can be revealing.
 A kilometre away the Ministry of Truth, his place of work, towered vast and white above the grimy landscape.
+Winston tried to squeeze out some childhood memory that should tell him whether London had always been quite like this.

-    The Ministry of Truth --Minitrue, in Newspeak -- was startlingly different from any other object in sight.
+    The Ministry of Truth--Minitrue, in Newspeak [Newspeak was the officiallanguage of Oceania]--was startlingly different from any other object in sight.
 It was an enormous pyramidal structure of glittering white concrete, soaring 300 metres into the air.
-From where Winston stood it was just possible to read, picked out on its white face, the three slogans of the Party.

 We have just summarized a test input of around 5500 characters into a summary of less than half that length.